Estimated reading time: 2 mins

 Talk About Your Feelings

 Talking about what you’re going through and what you’re feeling is never a bad thing when you find yourself in these kinds of situations.
-Rather than simply bottling up and expecting things to take care of themselves, you should talk to someone close to you and open up about those feelings.
+Rather than simply bottling up and expecting things to take care of themselves, you should talk to someone close to you and open up about those feelings – especially with people who have been in your situation.
 It’s much healthier to do that and it might even make you feel a little better.

 Don’t Let One Failure Get You Down